morveusz93/watermarker/README.md

-1. This app watermark your images.
+1. This app watermarks your images.